JetBrains/Qodana/topics/inspection-profiles.md

 ### Use your profile

+<link-summary>A YAML configuration serves as a universal %product% configuration method.
+Here, you can configure once and
+then reuse it for running with Docker, GitHub, JetBrains IDEs, or any other software currently supported by %product%.</link-summary>

 <p>A YAML configuration serves as a universal %product% configuration method.
 This means that you can configure %product%
 using the <a href="configuration-reference.md"><code>qodana.yaml</code></a> file once and then reuse it for running %product% with Docker, GitHub, JetBrains IDEs,